 When all is said and done, the world of They Live is not so different from our own.
 As one of the characters points out, "The poor and the underclass are growing.
 Racial justice and human rights are nonexistent.
-They have created a repressive society and we are their unwitting accomplices.
+They have created a repressive society, and we are their unwitting accomplices.
 Their intention to rule rests with the annihilation of consciousness.
 We have been lulled into a trance.
 They have made us indifferent to ourselves, to others.
 We are focused only on our own gain."

 We, too, are focused only on our own pleasures, prejudices and gains.
 Our poor and underclasses are also growing.
-Racial injustice is growing.
-Human rights is nearly nonexistent.
+Injustice is growing.
+Inequality is growing.
+A concern for human rights is nearly nonexistent.
 We too have been lulled into a trance, indifferent to others.